 Suppose that there are no storage costs for crude oil and the interest rate for borrowing or lending is 5% per annum.
-How could you make money on August 4, 2009 by trading December 2009 and June 2010 contracts on crude oil?
-Use Table 2.2.
+How could you make money if the June and December futures contracts for a particular year trade at \$80 and \$86, respectively.

-The December 2009 settlement price for oil is \$75.62 per barrel.
-The June 2010 settlement price for oil is \$79.41 per barrel.
-You could go long one December 2009 oil contract and short one June 2010 contract.
-In December 2009 you take delivery of the oil borrowing \$75.62 per barrel at 5% to meet cash outflows.
-The interest accumulated in six months is about $75.62 \times 0.05 \times 0.5$ or \$1.89.
-In December the oil is sold for \$79.41 per barrel which is more than the amount that has to be repaid on the loan.
-The strategy therefore leads to a profit.
+You could go long one June oil contract and short one December contract.
+In June you take delivery of the oil borrowing \$80 per barrel at 5% to meet cash outflows.
+The interest accumulated in six months is about $80\times0.05\times0.5$ or \$2.
+In December the oil is sold for \$86 per barrel and \$82 is repaid on the loan.
+The strategy therefore leads to a profit of \$4.
 Note that this profit is independent of the actual price of oil in June 2010 or December 2009.
 It will be slightly affected by the daily settlement procedures.